ifmcjthenknczny/humble-superhero-api/README.md

 - Focus on improving data persistence by exploring the integration of a proper database (such as PostgreSQL or MongoDB) instead of using an in-memory array.
 This would make the API more robust and scalable.
 - Assess the need for authentication and authorization to secure the API.
 - Discuss deployment strategies, necessary server and client configuration changes, and improvements in CI/CD pipelines.
+- Develop and maintain Swagger documentation for clarity.

 ## If I had more time
 ### Frontend enhancements
-- Write unit and integration tests.
+- Write unit, integration and e2e tests.
 - Refactor component code and improve variable/function names (especially those in `input` directory).
 - Explore a global state solution for `refreshCount`, which may be necessary in the future.
 - Improve responsiveness for certain screen widths.